slopezpereyra/slopezpereyra.github.io/_posts/2023-10-29-Hamiltonian.md

 ---
-title: Hamilton cycles: A backtracking algorithm
+title: Hamilton cycles ~ A backtracking algorithm
 categories: [ Science ]
 ---

-A classic computational problem consists of determining whether a given graph contains a Hamiltonian cycle.
+A classic computational problem consists of determining whether a Hamiltonian cycle exists for a given graph.
 It is well-known that this problem can be solved using backtracking, and in fact the problem of designing a backtracking algorithm for this purpose is standard in computer science universities around the world.
 It is correct to infer from this that the problem is not particularly